-- people's stories of health, illness and other health-related issues - information about tests and treatments - other information that may be useful to people going through similar experiences - a teaching and learning area for health and social care staff and anyone involved in healthcare
+- other information that may be useful to people going through similar experiences - a teaching and learning area for health and social care staff and anyone involved in healthcare

-The idea is that seeing and listening to other people's experiences on the HEXI website will provide people with additional help, emotional support and practical information.
+The idea is that seeing and listening to other people's experiences on Healthtalk will provide people with additional help, emotional support and practical information.

 Health and social care professionals, researchers and policy makers, who want to understand people's experiences can also visit the website.
-Anyone who has access to the Internet is able to use the HEXI website.
+Anyone who has access to the Internet is able to use Healthtalk.

-The interviews we collect contribute to the information presented on the sites, and extracts from many of them will be used to show what it is like for people facing illness or health issues.
-The interview will not be used for advertising or purely commercial purposes.
+The interviews we collect contribute to the information presented on the site, and extracts from many of them will be used to show what it is like for people facing illness or health issues.
+Your interview will not be used for advertising or purely commercial purposes.

-As well as the website, we may use interviews to help create other information and support resources, such as short films.
-These may for example be shown to people by health professionals as part of their care or they may appear on other websites approved by the University of Oxford
+As well as the website, we may use interviews to help create other information and support resources, such as DVDs or short films.
+These may for example be shown to people by health professionals as part of their care or they may appear on other websites approved by the University of Oxford.

 Interviews may also be used to develop other resources for members of the public, patients and families, for health and social care professionals and for clinical research staff, so they can learn from people's experiences and improve the care they provide.
-Training materials may be presented on the teaching and learning area of the www.hexi.ox.ac.uk website and on other approved websites.
+Training materials may be presented on the teaching and learning area of the www.healthtalk.org website, on other approved websites, and on DVDs.

 All the interviews we collect also contribute to research articles and papers.

-Why have we been chosen?
+Why have I been chosen?

-You have been contacted because I want to interview children aged 10-15 who have had experience of health issues and decisions such as theirs.
-I will be interviewing a range of children who have had such experiences.
-We are interested in talking to any young people with experience of period pain, however much it does (or does not) impact on them, whether or not they have seen a nurse of doctor, and whether or not they have tried any treatments.
-Your name /your child's name has not been given to us at the Medical Sociology and Health Experiences Research Group, so I will only be able to contact you if you complete and return the 'reply slip' (in your information pack) and return it to us by post (using reply paid envelope) or by email.
+You have been contacted because I want to interview people who have had experience of health issues and decisions such as yours.
+I will be interviewing a range of people who have had such experiences.
+We are interested in talking to anyone with urogynaecological conditions, including those who identify as trans, intersex or nonbinary.
+Your name has not been given to us at the Medical Sociology and Health Experiences Research Group, so I will only be able to contact you if you complete and return the 'reply slip' (in your information pack) and return it to us by post (using reply paid envelope) or by email.